tpeng3/Okinawa-Initiative/README.md

 # Okinawa Memory Initative
-The goal of this project is to preseve and bring awareness Okiffnawa's history through our website.
+The goal of this project is to preseve and bring awareness Okinawa's history through our website.

 ## FrontEnd
 Our frontend was created using the react framework and bootsrap libraries.
-It dispalys articles and documents relating to Okinawa's culture.
+It displays articles and documents relating to Okinawa's culture.
 For local development, you can change the url variable in frontend/lib/article_api.js to localhost:8000.

 ### Dependancies
 npm, node